 John Volpi is the CTO Emeritus of Lone Star Analysis after retiring in 2019, having served as CTO since 2004.
 He also was CTO of Incucomm Inc., a business incubator that led to the successful launch of several companies including evaluating over 300 new technological startups and extensive involvement in 7 of them.
-In his current role, he is responsible for leading all technical activities, both internal and external, as well as being responsible for intellectual property evaluation and process development.
+In his former role, he was responsible for leading all technical activities, both internal and external, as well as being responsible for intellectual property evaluation and process development.

 His prior experience includes wireless technology ranging from systems operating at only a few KHz through the infrared spectrum and pre-dates the first US cellular systems, including radio-telephones, ship-to-shore communications, RFID, Wi-Fi, FSO, RADAR, GPS, and LORAN.
 His body of work includes user equipment, network equipment, fixed and mobile technologies, and covers both hardware, and software.